 This subtle pressure begins to slowly push the other teeth forward as the wisdom tooth squeezes a little extra room for itself while it’s erupting upward.
 By wearing your retainers, it will prevent crowding of your teeth and the possibility of having to repeat your orthodontic treatment with braces or Invisalign.

 Dr. Sutera of Aesthetic Smile Reconstruction serves as a leader in comfortable wisdom teeth surgery.
 His practice serves patients in Waltham, Lexington, Newton, Wellesley, Weston, and the Boston metro west area.
+Due to proximity of location, we focus on the wisdom tooth needs of local college students at Bentley University, Brandeis University, and Regis College.
 Aesthetic Smile Reconstruction also offers a full fleet of dental sedation options including nitrous oxide, oral sedation, and IV sedation dentistry to aid your comfort.
 Contact us today to set up an appointment to discuss your wisdom tooth removal and other oral health care needs.
 We look forward to helping your smile!